Beirut chess

-Bomb carriers can be thought of as wearing suicide vests.

 Beirut chess is a chess variant invented by Jim Winslow in 1992.
 The game is played using the standard chess pieces and board, with each side having secretly equipped one of their with a "bomb"—which can be "detonated" at any time, wiping out all men on surrounding squares along with the bomb carrier.

 Game rules

 Beirut chess follows all the rules and conventions of standard chess, with one difference: Before the game begins, each player secretly attaches a red dot to the bottom of one of their pieces (but not the king).
 This piece is called a bomb carrier.
 On any turn, instead of moving, a player may say "Boom!" and overturn their bomb carrier.
 All pieces of either color on squares adjacent to the bomb carrier are removed from the game, as well as the bomb carrier itself.

 There are two ways to win: